opengovsg/petitionsgovsg/README.md

   # for frontend server only
   npm run client
   ```

   Frontend server accessible on `localhost:3000`

   Backend server accessible on `localhost:6174/api/v1`

-  Local mail server `MailDev` accessible on `localhost:1080`

-* Default home page is not authorised.
-To become authorised user, login via `localhost:3000/login`, enter `enquiries@was.gov.sg`.
-Then go to the mail server to obtain the OTP
+- Default home page is not authorised.
+To become authorised user, login via `localhost:3000/login`, and sign in using mockpass while on local development.

-* To view UI components on storybook (accessible on `localhost:6006`): `npm run storybook`

 ## Common Problems

 ### SQL Related

 - Password Auth Error

   Ensure `.env` is correct and check it is sourced by either `direnv` or do

   ```
   source .env
   ```

 - Public Key Retrieval Not Allowed

   Change `allowPublicKeyRetrieval=true` on `DBeaver`